T. P. M. Mohideen Khan: Career

-Khan begin his career as a businessman.
-He was very much inspired by Dravidian movement run by C. N. Annadurai and M. Karunanidhi, founder and leader of Dravida Munnetra Kazhagam, which was conducted all over Tamil Nadu to oppose Hindi as an official language there.
-He join Dravida Munnetra Kazhagam as volunteer and was involved in many train and bus strike in those days.
+Khan began his career as a businessman.
+He was inspired by Dravidian movement run by C. N. Annadurai and M. Karunanidhi, founder and leader of Dravida Munnetra Kazhagam, which was conducted all over Tamil Nadu to oppose Hindi as an official language in the state.
+He joined the Dravida Munnetra Kazhagam as a volunteer and was involved in many train and bus strikes.